prometheus/docs/content/docs/specs/native_histograms.md

 ## Glossary

-- A __native histogram__ is the new complex sample type representing a full histogram that this document is about.
+- A __native histogram__ is an instance of the new complex sample type representing a full histogram that this document is about.
 Where the context is sufficiently clear, it is often just called a _histogram_ below.
-- A __classic histogram__ is the older sample type representing a histogram with fixed buckets, formerly just called a _histogram_.
+- A __classic histogram__ is an instance of the older sample type representing a histogram with fixed buckets, formerly just called a _histogram_.
 It exists as such in the exposition formats, but is broken into a number of float samples upon ingestion into Prometheus.
 - __Sparse histogram__ is an older, now deprecated name for _native
   histogram_.
 This name might still be found occasionally in older documentation. __Sparse buckets__ remains a meaningful term for the buckets